-A relative measure that describes a product's or service's worth, usefulness, or importance. you may chalk it up to experience and vow never to do business with the company again.
+How you respond to disappointing situations depends on how you are affected by them.
+With a product purchase, if the merchandise is expensive, you will likely contact the store immediately to arrange an exchange or a refund.
+If the product is inexpensive, you may chalk it up to experience and vow never to do business with the company again.
 At a restaurant, your expectations increase as the price of the food goes up.
 Yet, if you are adversely affected-for example, you get food poisoning-you will be an unhappy customer no matter the cost of the meal.
 The same is true for banks that make mistakes.
 No one wants the hassle of reversing a bank error, even if the checking account is free.
 Unhappy clients tend to move on to do business with another bank.

 Cost and quality affect the customer experience in all industries.
 But in healthcare, these factors are harder for the average consumer to evaluate than in other types of business.
 Tainted restaurant food is easier to recognize than an unskilled surgeon is.
 As for cost, everyone agrees that healthcare is expensive, yet if someone else is paying for it-an insurance company, the government, or a relative-the cost factor becomes less important to the consumer.
 If your surgery does not go well, however, you'll be an unhappy customer regardless of what it cost.
-In some situations, consumers may label the care they received as poor quality because of misguided expectations, not because the care was inappropriate.